BenjaminJonahZhang/scapi/doc/source/communication.rst

 .. note::

-	The properties files and the classes that load them are not a necessary part of the communication.
-This is merely one way to construct the PartyData objects that are needed in the communication setup phase.
-However, an application can also just construct these objects directly.
+	The property files and the classes that load them are not a necessary part of the communication.
+This is merely a more decoupled way to construct the PartyData objects that are needed in the communication setup phase; an application can also just construct these objects directly.

 An example of the properties file used in socket communication (including SSL socket) called *SocketParties0.properties*, is as follows: ::